kellysmith1008/Refresh/HCD.md

 # Human-Centered Design Training
 Welcome to the Human-Centered Design training.
-In this module, we'll define what human-centered design (HCD) is, the standards we strive for, and what it means for us here at CivicActions.
-This training is key for the awareness of everyone across the company.
+In this module, we'll define human-centered design (HCD), outline the standards we strive for, and explain what it means for us here at CivicActions.
+This training is key to raising awareness across the company.
 This training provides the context for us to understand and embrace this initiative.

 ## Overview
 <img width="602" height="316" alt="agenda" src="https://github.com/user-attachments/assets/71b8504f-a818-4deb-b716-ca6ce25fcb06" />

 Let's take a look at the topics we'll cover in this training.
 We'll talk about what Human-Centered Design (HCD) is, the standards that can ground us, and what each of us can do to continuously put real people at the center of our delivery.
-We'll close byhighlighting our Design Amplifier Award and share how you can nominate someone for the award.
+We'll close by highlighting our Design Amplifier Award and sharing how you can nominate someone for it.
 Let's get started!

 ## What Is Design?
 <img width="572" height="263" alt="three groupings of design include methodologies, specialities, and artifacts" src="https://github.com/user-attachments/assets/a137d451-0d4b-4c12-81bf-7175a83c9bfe" />

 Let's start by zooming out to better define design.
-Design is a wide-ranging discipline that includes many methdologies, specialties, artifacts, and outputs.
-Methodologies shape how we work and include design thinking, lean UX, the jobs-to-be-done framework, and more.
-Design specialties includes service design, information architcture, UX design, user research, and more.
-Design artifacts are deliverables, like wireframes, personas, journey maps, and design system components.
+Design is a wide-ranging discipline that includes many methodologies, specialties, artifacts, and outputs.
+Methodologies shape how we work, including design thinking, lean UX, the jobs-to-be-done framework, and more.
+Design specialties include service design, information architecture, UX design, user research, and more.
+Design artifacts are deliverables such as wireframes, personas, journey maps, and design system components.
 These artifacts help make our designs scalable and relevant to our users.

 ## Human-Centered Design
 <img width="570" height="264" alt="HCD at CivicActions includes considering user needs, experiences, constraints, usability, accessibility, and practical application" src="https://github.com/user-attachments/assets/557f5928-47c3-4316-a9c2-482ac2fecde6" />

-Human-centered design is the way we solve problems by keeping the user at the forefront of our desiogns.
+Human-centered design is the way we solve problems by keeping the user at the forefront of our designs.
 We consider the lived experiences, needs, and constraints of those who use or deliver government services.
 It's how we ensure the digital government work we do is usable, accessible, practical, and scalable in the real public-sector environments.
 But how do we apply HCD practices to our designs?

 ### The HCD umbrella
 <img width="572" height="263" alt="three groupings of design include methodologies, specialities, and artifacts" src="https://github.com/user-attachments/assets/a137d451-0d4b-4c12-81bf-7175a83c9bfe" />